KhronosGroup/glTF-Blender-Exporter/README.md

 Installation
 ------------
-At point of writing, the Khronos glTF 2.0 exporter is not part of any offical, community or testing add-on, which can be selected in the Blender Add-ons section.
+At point of writing, the Khronos glTF 2.0 exporter is not part of any offical, community or testing Blender add-on, which can be activated in the "User Preferences ..."
+Add-ons tab.
 Because of this, the exporter has to be added manually, which is described in the [scripts](scripts/) section.

 Feature matrix